Yorkshire Air Museum

-The Yorkshire Air Museum & Allied Air Forces Memorial is an aviation museum in Elvington, York on the site of the former RAF Elvington airfield, a Second World War RAF Bomber Command station.
+The Yorkshire Air Museum & Allied Air Forces Memorial is an aviation museum in Elvington, York, England, on the site of the former RAF Elvington airfield, a Second World War RAF Bomber Command station.
 The museum was founded, and first opened to the public, in the mid 1980s.

 The museum is one of the largest independent air museums in Britain.
 It is also the only Allied Air Forces Memorial in Europe.
 The museum is an accredited museum under Arts Council accreditation scheme.
-It is a Member of Friends of the Few (Battle of Britain Memorial), the Royal Aeronautical Society, the Museums Association and the Association of Independent Museums.
+It is a member of Friends of the Few (Battle of Britain Memorial), the Royal Aeronautical Society, the Museums Association and the Association of Independent Museums.